nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

    the frame to host memory in order for the frame to be output by the producer component (for example, an AJA producer with RDMA disabled).

-   If a host copy is not required (i.e. RDMA is enabled for the producer), this time should be zero.
+   If a host copy is not required (i.e., RDMA is enabled for the producer), this time should be zero.

 4. **Write to HW**